capreolina/rangifer_diary/063/README.md

 <details>
 <summary>cards. cards. cards.</summary>

+On my way to Aqua Road via [Orbis](https://maplelegends.com/lib/map?id=200000000), I took the ship from [Ellinia](https://maplelegends.com/lib/map?id=101000000) to Orbis.
+And it was there that I was bless’d with two [crog](https://maplelegends.com/lib/monster?id=8150000)s, which I defeated in exchange for a single lovely card~

 ![Crimson Balrog card get!](capre-crog-card-get.webp "Crimson Balrog card get!")

+I think I’m 2/5 on this set now.
+Or was it 3/5?

+In any case, at Aqua Road I finished up the rest of the upper Aqua Road sets, which in my case just meant finishing [Freezer](https://maplelegends.com/lib/monster?id=4230124) and [Sparker](https://maplelegends.com/lib/monster?id=4230123):

 ![Freezer card get!](capre-freezer-card-get-1.webp "Freezer card get!")

 ![Sparker card get!](capre-sparker-card-get-1.webp "Sparker card get!")

+I then headed to the [Omega Sector](https://maplelegends.com/lib/map?id=221000000), [via KFT](https://maplelegends.com/lib/use?id=2030011), and started the [Artificial Combatant Zeno](https://bbb.hidden-street.net/quest/ludus-lake/artificial-combatant-zeno) questline.
+By the time that I actually had to kill [Zeno](https://maplelegends.com/lib/monster?id=6220001), I was fortunate enough that there was already one there waiting for me!:

 ![capre vs. Zeno](capre-vs-zeno.webp "capre vs. Zeno")

+With that out of the way, I card-hunted the Kulan Field baddies: [Zeta Gray](https://maplelegends.com/lib/monster?id=4230117), [Ultra Gray](https://maplelegends.com/lib/monster?id=4230118), & [Chief Gray](https://maplelegends.com/lib/monster?id=4240000) (not [Barnard Gray](https://maplelegends.com/lib/monster?id=4230116), as I was already 5/5 on them):

 ![Zeta Gray card get!](capre-zeta-gray-card-get.webp "Zeta Gray card get!")